Imag(e)ining Futures Symposium Banner

 The Future of Design – Designing the Future

-The Imag(e)ining Futures conference will examine the epistemic, aesthetic, and political practices of design through the lens of visions and images of the future.
+The Imag(e)ining Futures symposium will examine the epistemic, aesthetic, and political practices of design through the lens of visions and images of the future.
 It asks how visions of the future emerge, how they circulate in cultural and media contexts, and how they exert their influence.
-Here, processes such as prototyping and speculative approaches are understood not merely as forms of expression, but as methods through which spaces of possibility can be made visible, and alternative narratives of the future can be explored.
+Here, processes such as prototyping and speculative approaches are understood not merely as forms of expression, but as methods through which spaces of possibility (an desirability) can be generated, and alternative narratives of the future can be explored.

 The conference is based on the idea that visions and images of the future (Zukunftsentwürfe) play a key role in how society understands itself amidst ecological, technological and social changes.
 These visions and images function not merely as projections, but as practices that organise expectations and guide present-day action.
 The conference addresses this by collectively and interdisciplinarily examining the aesthetic forms, epistemic claims and political dimensions of such visions.